Montenegro men's national basketball team: Current roster

+Roster for the 2027 FIBA World Cup Qualifiers matches on 28 and 30 August 2026 against Georgia and Ukraine.

 Head coaches

-Since independence, all head coaches were Montenegrin-born.
 The first head coach of Montenegro was Duško Vujošević.
 With him, Montenegro won the FIBA B division championship (2009).
 From 2010 to 2012, Montenegro was coached by Dejan Radonjić, who led the national team to their first EuroBasket (2011).
 At their next Eurobasket participation (2013), Montenegro was led by Luka Pavićević.
 From 2015 to 2017, the head coach of Montenegro was Bogdan Tanjević, who led Montenegro to their first-ever Second phase games at the Eurobasket (2016).
 After that tournament, the Basketball Federation of Montenegro named Zvezdan Mitrović new head coach of the national team.
 During his mandate, Montenegro for the first time qualified for the World Cup (2019), as the smallest state to ever play at the global tournament.